 Great Periodic Table documents for Microsoft Office

-2019 is the 150th anniversary for the Periodic Table of Elements.
-There are some great Periodic Tables available in Word documents, Excel spreadsheets and PowerPoint slides.
+There are some great and editable Periodic Table of Elements options available in Microsoft Office – Word documents, Excel spreadsheets and PowerPoint slides

 Excel spreadsheet from Jeff Bigler

 Microsoft has a download they immodestly and wrongly call the Ultimate Periodic Table worksheet.
 It’s hardly the ‘Ultimate’, that award goes to a Massachusetts high school teacher.